 - No need to wait for it to expand – sleep on it right away

 The Purple Harmony Pillow was first released in 2019 and is now the brand's most expensive sleep pillow.
 For comparison, the Purple Plush Pillow (the cheapest) is priced from $49, the newer TwinCloud Pillow costs from $89, and the Purple Pillow costs $109.
+Take a look at our Purple promo codes page for the latest discounts and offers.

 So the Harmony is over $100 more expensive than the entry-level Purple pillow.
 It's medium-soft and comes in two sizes (standard or king), plus three different loft options to accommodate different sleep styles and body types: